-Coming in the footsteps of the 2005 Vacheron Constantin Tour de l’Ile model and sporting three complications, the new Vacheron Constantin Patrimony Traditionnelle “Calibre 2755” (refs.
+Coming in the footsteps of the 2005 Tour de l’Ile model sporting the same three complications, the 2010 Vacheron Constantin Patrimony Traditionnelle “Calibre 2755” (refs.
 80172/000P-9505 with slate opaline dial & 80172/000P-9589 in silvered opaline) is the most advanced model in the revered Swiss brand’s current product range.
-If the complexity and thousands hours of skilled labor invested into the making of the hand-wound caliber are not enough to impress you, I think this will: the watch will bear a price tag that will make your Rolls-Royce Phantom look like a fairly average executive sedan.
+If the complexity and thousands of hours of skilled labor invested into the making of the hand-wound caliber are not enough to impress you, I think this will: the watch will bear a price tag that will make your Rolls-Royce Phantom look like a fairly average executive sedan.

-Sporting three “real” complications — minute repeater, tourbillon, and (the most useful among them) perpetual calendar that won’t require a correction in about four hundred years, the caliber, as far as I understand, makes the watch eligible for a “Grand Complication” title and, what’s even more interesting, fits inside a pretty compact space of only 33.3 mm in diameter and 7.9 mm in height and still stores enough energy to power the watch for 55 hours.
+Sporting three “real” complications — minute repeater, tourbillon, and (the most useful among them) perpetual calendar that won’t require a correction in about four hundred years, the caliber, as far as I understand, is fully-eligible for a “Grand Complication” title and, what’s even more interesting, fits inside a pretty compact space of only 33.3 mm in diameter and 7.9 mm in height and still stores enough energy to keep time for up to 55 hours.

-The impressive power reserve is achieved courtesy of its balance wheel beating at really slow by today’s standards pace of just 18,000 vph.
-Still, I don’t see a problem here: the frequency actually fits quite organically into the overall deliberately archaic look of the timekeeper.
+The impressive power reserve is achieved courtesy of its balance wheel beating at a slow by today’s standards pace of just 18,000 vph.
+Still, I don’t see a problem here: the frequency fits organically into the overall deliberately archaic look of the timekeeper.

-But what makes Vacheron Constantin really proud, is its new minute repeater mechanism.
-While most lower-grade minute repeaters are quite noisy and are prone to premature wear because of the mechanisms’ standard “recoil escapement with a lever” scheme inherent flaws, the new solution from the legendary Swiss brand is both silent and, what’s even more important in the long run, more reliable.
+But what makes Vacheron Constantin particularly proud, is its new minute repeater mechanism.
+While most lower-grade minute repeaters are noisy and are also prone to premature wear because of the mechanisms’ standard “recoil escapement with a lever” scheme inherent flaws, the new solution from the legendary Swiss brand is both silent and, what’s even more important in the long run, more reliable.

-According to the company, in order to achieve both targets they had to employ a so called ‘centripetal governor’ design that uses the opposite centrifugal and centripetal forces to even-out energy of the repeater’s spring.
+According to the company, to achieve both targets they had to employ a so-called ‘centripetal governor’ design that uses the opposite centrifugal and centripetal forces to even-out energy of the repeater’s spring.

 Photos: Vacheron Constantin